Castile and León

 • Castile and León’s GDP accounts for 4.8% of Spain’s GDP, so it is ranked seventh out of all regions.

-• In terms of its productive sectors, Castile and León is notable for the relative importance of its public sector (20.9% vs. the national average of 17.8%), agriculture (5.2% vs. 2.6%) and the manufacturing industry (16.4% vs. 12.5%), above all, the agri-food, chemical-pharmaceutical and motor vehicle industries.
-However, it has a lower share in trade, transportation, hotels and restaurants, and leisure (24.4% vs. 28.4%) and industry-related services (22.1% vs. 28.5%).
+• In terms of its productive sectors, Castile and León is notable for the relative importance of its public sector (20.9% vs. national average of 17.8%), agriculture (5.2% vs. 2.6%) and its manufacturing industry (16.4% vs. 12.5%), where the agri-food, motor vehicle and chemical/pharmaceutical industries are particularly prominent.
+However, trade, transportation, hotels and restaurants, and leisure (24.4% vs. 28.4%) and industry-related services (22.1% vs. 28.5%).

 Table of structural indicators